18 month - 2 1/2 years old

 The children in the 2 ½, 3 and 4 year olds programs attend “Chapel” once a month.
 Chapel is a 15-20 minute worship celebration that is intended to prepare children for understanding and participation in Sunday mass in the future.
 The children participate in prayer, a reading and mini discussion of a Bible story and song.
 The lessons taught during worship class that month are highlighted at Chapel.
 The children who celebrated a birthday that month are honored and celebrated at this time as well.
 It is a beautiful service and parents are always welcomed to attend.

 Field trips are brought to the preschool in lieu of the school transporting children on field trips.
-We get a visit from the “zoo man”, the firemen, and “the reptile man” to name a few.
+We get a visit from the dentist and the firemen just to name a few.
 The only exception is a visit to Zach Theatre for the 3 and 4 year olds; a local community theatre.
 We also have a parade during our Fall Festival which takes place around Halloween time and a Texas Day parade to kick off the spring season.
 There are several fun, community building activities throughout the school year.